MonstrousSoftware/MonstrousSoftware.github.io/_posts/2024-04-03-Post-Mortem-Oz-Racer.md

 For some reason the shadows in the web version are much darker than in the desktop version.
 Normally, you expect the ambient light level to reduce the darkness where the shadow light cannot reach.
 (This was due to a bug in gdx-teaVM which is in the process of being fixed, see LibGDX Discord gdx-teaVM thread on 15/05)

 ## Collision
 Perhaps surprisingly, this game does not use a physics engine.
-The racer movement is controller by the `PlayerController` class.
+The racer movement is controlled by the `PlayerController` class as mentioned before.
 What remains is collision detection.
 Mostly of the racer versus the rocks.
-There are only 5 rock models which are randomly distributed on the map.
+There are 5 rock models which are randomly distributed on the map.
 The rock models are randomly scaled and randomly rotated around the up axis.
 The collision detection is helped somewhat by the fact that the racer always has a fixed height of 5 units above a gently sloping terrain and all the obstacles are static objects.

 So, the collision problem can be approximated quite well as a 2D collision problem.

-In the first instance, I implemented a 2d collision detection system where each rock was represented by a circle.
-The rocks shaped as a gate, were represented as two circles, one for each side.
+In the first instance, I implemented a 2d collision detection system where each rock was approximated by a circle.
+The rocks that are shaped as a gate were represented as two circles, one for each pillar.
 The oblong rocks were represented as a line of three circles.
 The circles are scaled according to the rock’s scale.
 The racer is represented as a single point at its center.
-This makes the collision detection quite forgiving.
+This makes the collision detection quite forgiving as it allows a wing to clip through a rock.

 To detect if a point is inside a circle on the same plane is very simple and very fast: just check if the distance to the circle centre is smaller than the circle radius.
 There are fewer than 500 rocks so this can be checked pretty quickly.
 In case of collision, i.e. the racer position is inside a circle, it is useful to know the direction of the surface where it hit, i.e. the normal vector of the collision surface.
 For collision with a circle, this is very simple: the normal vector is always pointing outwards, away from the circle centre.
-The collision response is then to instantly move the racer some distance away from the collider and adjust its velocity vector by reflecting it over the normal vector.
+The collision response is then to instantly move the racer some distance away from the collider and adjust its velocity vector by reflecting it over the normal vector (bouncing off the rock).
 It was found to be very disorientating to change the orientation of the racer, so this remained unchanged.

-This method was simple and worked reasonably well after tuning the sized of the circles for each rock type.
-However, narrowly evading the rocks is the core gameplay for this jam game and the circles only make a rough approximation.
+This method was simple and worked reasonably well after tuning the sizes of the circles for each rock type.
+However, narrowly evading the rocks is the core gameplay mechanic for this jam game and the circles only make a rough approximation.
 Colliding with an invisible part of a rock would be very frustrating for the player.
 And clipping through a rock when it should have been a collision feels like cheating.

 So, I developed some code to calculate the intersection of a rock with the horizontal plane at y=5.
 The result is a polygon which gives a 2d outline of the rock at the height of the racer.
 For the rocks with a bridge shape, the result is two polygons: one for each leg.
 The polygon is calculated by testing each triangle of the mesh for edges that cross the horizontal plane, i.e. that have one vertex above and one vertex below the plane.
-We can then determine the intersection point of the edge and the plane.
-We gather all these intersection points, pairing up the intersection points that belong to the same triangle.
-(Typically, if there is one edge of a triangle that intersects the plane, there will also be one other edge).
+We can then determine the intersection point of the edge and the plane through linear interpolation.
+We gather all these intersection points, pairing up the intersection points that belong to the same triangle.  (if there is one edge of a triangle that intersects the plane, there will also be one other edge that intersects, apart from some edge cases).
 Then we iterate through these intersection points until we have one or more loops which are our outline polygons.

 ![collision polygons](/assets/images/oz-colliders.png)
 - Figure 4 : polygon colliders